thirty25/cqrs-ef-core-repository-pattern/readme.md

 ## Pros and Cons

-This pattern isn't for everyone, but if you are working in a CQRS solution you may find value
+Obviously this usage isn't for everyone.
+But I find by restricting the surface of `DbContext` on commands plus enhancing `IQueryable` with our tags and automatic `AsNoTracking` it produces more consistent code.

 ### Pros

 * Automatic tagging of all queries with member name, source file and line number for debugging in SQL tools.
-* Automatic disabling of tracking information in code paths that are query only
+* Automatic disabling of tracking information in code paths that are query only.
 * No temptation to include commands in query only code path.
 You must be explicit with the command repository.
 * Command repositories have enforced standard code paths.
 E.g. without adding `Add` method to the repository interface developers will need to be consistent and use the `DbSet` implementation.
+* We aren't hiding `DbSet` or `IQueryable` allowing the devs to work with EF in an optimal fashion and not have to write a ton of boiler plate `Get`, `GetAll`, `GetById`, etc implementations of your typical `IRepository` implementation around EF.

 ### Cons

 * As you need more functionality exposed from the `DbContext` you may find yourself expanding out the interfaces.
 Ideally you can leave these two interfaces slim and add new services when needing to work with underlying `DbContext` details.
+* If you are used to using `IRepository` because it makes mocking your data access easier than mocking out EF's objects this won't help you as you'll still need to mock `DbSet`.
 * You look like a crazy person for wrapping a perfectly good repository pattern.

 ## Example Code Notes

-The code in the repository is configured using Lamar as a container with a Sqlite backend to demonstrate what would be closer to real world usage.
+The code in the repository is configured using Lamar as a container with a SQLite backend to demonstrate what would be closer to real world usage.
 It also expands upon the repositories to include a `Set` and `Query` method that accept a lambda to allow code such as `Query(i => i.Blogs)` for better discoverability of the context's `DbSet` members.